“How can I export more than 1,000 rows from Google Search Console interface?”– Digital Marketer

 Go to Property > All Products > Scroll down until you see Search Console.
 Click Link Search Console.
 Make sure you integrate the correct domain property from GSC to GA.

-Method 2: Google Data Studio (Free)
+Option 2: Google Data Studio (Free)

 Data Studio is a free data visualization tool from Google.
 It integrates with other tools in the Google ecosystem including Google Search Console.
 Google Data Studio (or GDS) gets data from the Google Search Console API and visualizes it on a dashboard.